Updated on: Sep 21st, 2023 | 5 min read

 Do senior citizens receive a higher interest rate on green FD investments?

 Yes.
-Senior citizens are paid an interest rate higher by 0.25% to 0.5%, especially for deposits below Rs 2 crores.
+Senior citizens are paid an interest rate of 0.25% to 0.5%, especially for deposits below Rs 2 crores.

 How do green fixed deposits work?